kenyilewis/test/README.md

 - `lastTaskId`: Auto-populated after creating a task

 **Quick Start:**
-1. Start the application (Docker or local)
+1. Start MongoDB: `docker compose up -d`
+2. Start the application: `npm run start:dev`
-2. Import the collection in Postman
+3. Import the collection in Postman
-3. Run "Create Task" request
+4. Run "Create Task" request
-4. Wait 2-3 seconds
+5. Wait 2-3 seconds
-5. Run "Get Task - Completed State" to see processed images
+6. Run "Get Task Status" to see processing results

 **Note:** The collection uses https://picsum.photos as default image source.
 You can change the `imagePath` variable to use local images or different URLs.